 We have used our policy at least 8 times in 14 years and the amount we have claimed has far outweighed the amount we have paid in premiums.

 Also, if you take out pet insurance later in your cat’s life you will find it difficult to get cover for any existing conditions.
-And there comes an age where no insurer will begin cover for your cat.
+And there comes an age where no insurer will begin to cover your cat.

 Food and drink costs